 We will not fund:

-• Projects and activities looking to address any existing needs in East Suffolk, except where these existing needs have been exacerbated by the impact of Sizewell C.
+- Projects and activities looking to address any existing needs in East Suffolk, except where these existing needs are being exacerbated by the impacts of Sizewell C construction

-• Projects and activities looking to address needs which are not as a result of Sizewell C
+- Projects and activities looking to address new needs which are not as a result of Sizewell C construction

 Please note this is not an exhaustive list and may be subject to change.